h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_29_explanation.md

 **Step 1.4: Maximize the log-likelihood using Lagrange multipliers**

-We need to maximize the log-likelihood subject to the constraint that θₐ + θᵦ + θ𝒸 = 1.
+We need to maximize the log-likelihood subject to the constraint that θₐ + θᵦ + θc = 1.
 Using Lagrange multipliers:

 $$\mathcal{L}(\theta_a, \theta_b, \theta_c, \lambda) = 50\log\theta_a + 30\log\theta_b + 20\log\theta_c - \lambda(\theta_a + \theta_b + \theta_c - 1)$$